-If you already have a student visa and want to extend it to continue your studies at Solent University, our international advice service can help with this process.
-They operate a drop-in service available at the Students Hub (RM050), Monday to Thursday, 10am to 12noon.
+If you already have a student visa and wish to extend it to continue your studies at Solent University, our international advice service can help with this process.
+They operate a drop-in service available at the Students Hub (RM050), Tuesday to Thursday, 10am to 12noon.
 Further information is also available for current students on the University portal.

 Your Tier 4 permission to stay in the UK as a student is tied to the college or university that issued the CAS you use to apply for your visa.

 If you hold a Tier 4 visa for another college or university and you now wish to study at Solent University you will need to apply for a new visa to study here using a CAS number issued by us, before you are allowed to enrol on your new course.